52 Fascinating Facts You Never Knew About U.S. Presidents

 Abraham Lincoln was a licensed bartender

 Before he became the 16th president, Abraham Lincoln was a bartender and bar owner.
 He partnered with a friend to buy a bar in Illinois but gave it up to become a lawyer shortly thereafter.
 He remains officially the only president to be a licensed bartender.
+Check out the most surprising jobs presidents have had after leaving office.

 John Adams named his dog “Satan”